hackebrot/pytest-cookies/README.rst

 It will automatically install `pytest`_ along with `cookiecutter`_.

-.. note:: This is a fork that adds an exeception trace back to the results
+.. note:: This is a fork that adds an exception trace back to the results
           of a cookies.bake() call.
 I needed this to help me debug.